 him and it included giving them the

 If God meant what He said, then there is a problem.
 God promised to give that land to Abraham and to his descendants and Abraham never received that earthly land.

 Not only did God not give it to Abraham, his descendants will not enter that land and take possession of it for more than six hundred years after the promise was made.

 By the time that Joshua will lead God’s people in to take possession of that land, tens of thousands of Abraham’s descendants will have lived and died having never seen that land.
 What about God’s promise to them, as well as to Abraham?

 The reason why God never gave Abraham that

-writer confirms that in chapter 11 of his book.
+writer confirms that in his book.
 He speaks of Abraham and

-of that land of promise and said, “By faith he lived as an alien in the land of
+of that land of promise and says, “By faith he lived as an alien in the land of

 promise, as in a foreign land, dwelling in tents with Isaac and Jacob, fellow